How to Create a Matrix Report in Salesforce

 • Allows you to set up automated notifications to Slack or email when your data changes

-• Lets you set up Salesforce data retrieval on Google Sheets on a schedule
+• Lets you set up Salesforce data retrieval on Google Sheets on a schedule or using webhook triggers.

 • Supports auto data snapshotting on a schedule to power historical trending reports